justinticktock/role-based-help-notes/readme.txt

 * Add users to the role.
 * Enable the Help Notes from the settings.

-Once the plugin is activated a 'General' default post type is enabled with the same access permissions as for the 'post' type, others can then be enabled by role as required from the settings page.
+A global 'General Help Notes' type is also available which is not tided to a specific role, this has the same access/capabilities as the standard 'post' type for read/write access.

 Extensions: